(This post was originally published in April 2022, and has been occasionally updated where additional information has been released)

 So what next for the cycling campaign?

-We will continue to scrutinise the scheme elements as they come forward.
+We have committed to continue our scrutinise of the scheme elements as they come forward.

-Indeed, the sections of the route not yet described, such as through Longlevens and Gloucester, look to be where there is greatest risk of compromise on quality and safety unless the council is really willing to challenge private car dominance.
+Indeed, the sections of the route through Longlevens and Gloucester look to be where there is greatest risk of compromise on quality and safety unless the council is really willing to challenge private car dominance.

 We’ll also continue watching closely to challenge what we see as ‘greenwash spin’ and inappropriate use of active travel funding.